Visit our Colorado State Extension office for more news, tools and resources.

 Carla Farrand

-Carla is the County Director and Family and Consumer Science Specialist for Garfield County.
+Carla is the County Director, 4-H Youth Development and Family and Consumer Science Specialist.

 Carla was an 8 year 4-H member in Oklahoma.
 Carla took a break from CSU Extension to raise a family and serve as the Organizational Leader for her daughter’s 4-H Club.
 Carla returned to CSU Extension in the fall of 2014 as a 4-H Agent.